 - a.
 At least 18 years old - b.
 If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance - c.
 Criminal background checks present no health and safety risk to beneficiary - d.
 Not listed in the North Carolina Health Care Abuse Registry - e.
 Qualified in CPR and First Aid - f.
-Qualified in the customized needs of the beneficiary as described in the ISP - g.
-High school diploma or high school equivalency (GED) - h.
+Qualified in alternatives to restrictive interventions - g.
+Qualified in the customized needs of the beneficiary as described in the ISP - h.
+High school diploma or high school equivalency (GED) - i.
 Paraprofessionals providing this service must be supervised by a qualified professional.
-Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline. - i.
-State Nursing Board Regulations must be followed for tasks that present health and safety risks to the participant as directed by the PIHP Medical Director or Assistant Medical Director - j.
-Agencies with Choice follow the NC State Nursing Board regulations - k.
-Has an arrangement with an enrolled crisis services provider to respond to participant crisis situations - 1.
-Upon enrollment with the PIHP, the Agency with Choice must have achieved national accreditation with at least one of the designated accrediting agencies.
-The Agency with Choice must be established as a legally constituted entity capable of meeting all of the requirements of the PIHP.
+Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline. - j.
+State Nursing Board Regulations must be followed for tasks that present health and safety risks to the beneficiary as directed by the PIHP Medical Director or Assistant Medical Director - k.
+Agencies with Choice follow the NC State Nursing Board regulations - 1.
+Has an arrangement with an enrolled crisis services provider to respond to beneficiary crisis situations - m.
+Upon enrollment with the PIHP, the Agency with Choice shall have achieved national accreditation with at least one of the designated accrediting agencies.
+The Agency with Choice shall be established as a legally constituted entity capable of meeting all of the requirements of the PIHP.